arseniyturin/Neural-Network-From-Scratch/README.md

         self.w5 -= self.lr * y_hat_der * z_w9_der * x[0]
         self.w6 -= self.lr * y_hat_der * z_w9_der * x[1]

+    '''
+    Training process is the combination of forward and back propagations.
+    '''
     def fit(self, X, y, epoch=10, lr=0.01):

         mse_list = []
         self.lr = lr

+        # Loop to go over epochs.
+Each epoch train network on all available data.
+        # We also check MSE and store it to visualize training process
         for i in range(epoch):
             mse = mean_squared_error(y, self.predict(X))
             mse_list.append(mse)
             print('Epoch: {} / {}, MSE: {}'.format(i+1, epoch, round(mse, 4)), end='\r')

+            # Loop to go over each training example for current epoch
             for j in range(len(X)):
                 self.feedforward(X[j])
                 self.backpropagation(X[j], y[j][0])

         return mse_list

+    '''
+    This function is very similar to feed forward, it's in fact uses 'feedforward' function to make predictions.
+    The only difference is that we predict outcome for all samples.
+    '''
     def predict(self, X):

         result = []